benjaminhr/aviato/README.md

 - To get the bot to join a server you need the [this URL](https://discord.com/oauth2/authorize?client_id=1206957246743973979&permissions=36700160&scope=bot).
 Replace `client_id` with your own discord bot's.
 - If the bot has been added to the server via the URL, then `/help` will print all available commands.

-### Dev Notes
-- Whenever there is a push to the repo, github action triggers docker build and push to ghcr.
-Render then picks up latest image and runs it.

 ### Experiments

 - Issue with music videos being the first result for queries.
 Trying out adding `audio` string to youtube-dl search query when using spotify URLs e.g. "50 Cent Candy Shop Audio".